Chapter 19.162

 3. Crosswalks.
 Where pathways cross a parking area, driveway, or street (“crosswalk”), they shall be clearly marked with contrasting paving materials, humps/raised crossings.

 4. Pathway Surface.
-Pathway surfaces shall be concrete, asphalt, brick/masonry pavers, or other durable surface, at least six feet wide, and shall conform to ADA requirements.
+Pathway surfaces shall be concrete, asphalt, brick/masonry pavers, or other durable surface, at least five feet wide, and shall conform to ADA requirements.
 Multi-use paths (i.e., for bicycles and pedestrians) shall be the same materials, at least 10 feet wide.
 (See also Chapter 19.165 FMC, Transportation Standards for public, multi-use pathway standard.)

 5. Accessible Routes.
 Pathways shall comply with the Americans with Disabilities Act, which requires accessible routes of travel.